 How Does an Online Pharmacy Work?
 A Step-by-Step UK Guide

-GPhC-registered online pharmacy (registration #9011198).
+GPhC-registered pharmacy #9011198.
 Pharmacist independent prescribers.
-Fast, confidential, discreet next-day delivery across the UK.
+Next-day delivery across the UK.

 1

-Browse treatments: Visit the Access Doctor website and explore the range of available treatments by condition.
-Select the condition you need help with and the specific medication or treatment you are seeking.
+Visit the Access Doctor website and explore the conditions and treatments available.
+Select the medication or treatment category relevant to your needs.

 2

-Complete an online consultation: Answer a secure, detailed medical questionnaire covering your symptoms, medical history, current medications, and relevant health conditions.
-This takes around 5–10 minutes.
+Answer a secure, detailed medical questionnaire.
+This covers your symptoms, medical history, current medications, allergies, and any relevant clinical background.
+Typically takes around 5 minutes.
+Your responses are treated as a clinical document — accuracy matters.

 3